vinsia/mit6.828/lec1/README.md

 ### Hint:
 When you first boot jos with qemu, you may found a error like "Triple fault.
 Halting for inspection via QEMU monitor."
-Cause the default GNFMakefile lacks of GCC flag (-fno-pic).
+Cause the default GNFMakefile lacks of GCC flag (-fno-pic), you should add this flag into GNUMakefile.

 ### Exercise 2
+  Use GDB's si (Step Instruction) command to trace into the ROM BIOS for a few more instructions, and try to guess what it might be doing.
+You might want to look at Phil Storrs I/O Ports Description, as well as other materials on the 6.828 reference materials page.
+No need to figure out all the details - just the general idea of what the BIOS is doing first.

 Bootloader open A20 gate, load global page table, then alter into real mode.

 ### Exercise 3